Skiboybl/portfolio-website/src/content/projects/my-home/index.md

 </br>
 </br>

-#### Overview & Goal:
+#### Overview & Goals:

 </br>

 Retrieve data asynchronously from Firebase;

-Display different collections with name and proce;
+Display shop's collection with names and prices;

 **Add to favorite:**

-Add items to favorite;
+Add selected items to favorite;

 Delete from favorite;

-Add to cart:

 **Add to cart:**